 As I’ve said before, every beekeeper does things differently.
 Just because someone else does things one way doesn’t mean that will be what’s best for your own apiary.

 RancherMan & I tried the canning-jar entrance feeders and there are many benefits to them.
 First, they’re super easy to fill without disturbing the hive.
 And secondly, it’s very easy to see how much feed remains so you know when to refill.
 It’s certainly the lower-disturbance way to get those girls fed.

 But when we used the *entrance feeder method we experienced problems with ants as well as the other hives robbing.
 Plus RancherMan thought those feeders just didn’t hold enough syrup.
 Sometimes the bees would go through a jar in a day!
-We still use the entrance feeders in another way though, I’ll be sure to share that soon.
-But we don’t use them at the hive entrances anymore.
+So we don’t use them at the hive entrances anymore.

 Frame Feeder Method

 Enter the *frame feeder.
 These small frame feeder boxes take the space of one of the frames in a deep box.
 The boxes we have include a bee ladder.
 This allows the bees to get down into the feeder without drowning.
 The ladder gives them a way to easily & safely climb back out.

 Of course using this method has positives & negatives as well.
 You’re losing a frame for the bees to build on so that’s obviously a drawback.
 And you have to get into the hive to insert and to fill it.

 But it holds 3 quarts of feed and robbing is all but eliminated in our hives.
 And since we began using the frame feeder we’ve had no problems with ants either.
 For us, the positives outweigh the negatives so that’s the method RancherMan likes to use.